 In 1979 I was the first member of my family to go to University, after attending school at Harlow Green, Greenwell Junior High and Newcastle Royal Grammar School.
 I studied law at New College, Oxford, but took no part in student politics though I followed current affairs very keenly - rising unemployment under Thatcher, the Falklands War and the destruction of heavy industry in my native North East England.

 I qualified as a solicitor in London in 1985 and moved to Wrexham the following year, when I began to specialise in criminal law and personal injury claims.
 I worked on Merseyside and saw at first hand the appalling problems created by social deprivation and drugs.

 1986 was the year I joined the Labour Party and I have been an activist ever since.
 I have held many local party positions, including Chair of Wrexham Labour Party.
 I ran a solicitor's office in Wrexham from 1989 until 1992, when I helped organise a form of industrial action among the town's solicitors, because of concern over reduced provision of Legal Aid.

 This was not popular with my bosses, so I left the firm and began working just over the Shropshire border.
 I was there for some 8 years and set up my own legal firm.
 It was during this time that I represented the injured bodyguard in the crash which killed Diana, Princess of Wales.
 I was a School Governor and was on the local hospital board, dealing with quality of care and patients' complaints.
 In the 1997 General Election, I stood as Labour Candidate in the rural Tory heartland seat of North Shropshire.
 We won the best result ever for Labour, even though I lost the seat narrowly.

-I am currently serving on the Culture, Media and Sport and Procedure Select Committees.
+In the last Parliament I served on the Culture, Media and Sport and Procedure Select Committees.

 I have been married to Norah since 1986.
 We have 2 children and live in Wrexham.
 Norah has taught music in local schools since 1986